AnnaLeuchtenberger/norm-takehome-fullstack/frontend/README.md

 - Type a question into the search box and press **Search**.
 - Or click one of the **example question buttons** to auto-fill the search box.
-- The response from the backend will be displayed below the search box.
+- The response from the backend will be displayed below the search box with citations.

 **Example flow:**
-1. Run the backend (`uvicorn app.main:app --reload`)
+1. Run the backend (via `uvicorn` or Docker)
 2. Run the frontend (`npm run dev`)
 3. Navigate to [http://localhost:3000](http://localhost:3000) and try:
    ```
    Ask: Which crimes result in amputation?
    ```

+---

 ## Design Choices & Assumptions

-- **Proof of concept** This project assumes it is a proof of concept for the client, and that the functionality expectations will stay within clearly delimited guardrails during the demo.
-- **Stubbed backend:** The client calls the `/search` endpoint, which uses a stubbed Qdrant service unless configured otherwise.
-This is not a fully formed app (yet).
-- **Example queries:** Hard-coded buttons demonstrate how to issue typical queries.
-Two answers are stubbed out - one about bakers, one about thieves.
-The goal is to make it easy for someone demo-ing this to the client - just click a button, and the search bar is prepopulated.
-- **Minimal search functionality** The logic powering the example queries also enables some custom queries, albeit ones leading to the same two answers.
-The "baker" answer is triggered by any of these words: "food," "baker," "flour," or "bread".
-The "thief" answer is triggered by any of these words: "hand"  "finger,"  "amputation,"  "thief," or "steal."
-Combining these two queries is currently not supported.
+- **Proof of concept:** The frontend is intentionally minimal, designed to demonstrate backend functionality and end-to-end flow.
+- **Live backend integration:** Queries are sent to the FastAPI `/search` endpoint, which returns synthesized answers with citations from `laws.pdf`.
+- **Example queries:** Hard-coded buttons make it easy to demo common queries without typing.
-- **Lightweight UI:** Minimal styling, neutral UI.
-The assumption is that the client is evaluating for functionality and intuitive understanding of the site's flow, not customization -- their own UI will come later.
+- **Lightweight UI:** Minimal styling, neutral look.
+The assumption is that the client is evaluating functionality and clarity of flow, not polish.
----

-## Server

-See the `app` folder for the FastAPI backend service, including setup instructions.